ome/ome-contributing/docs/team-communication.rst

 Historical issue tracking
 -------------------------

+.. note:: Trac and Trello are no longer used by the OME team

 Trac
 ^^^^

-.. note:: Trac is no longer used by the OME team

 The Trac server is available under https://trac.openmicroscopy.org/ome.
 Trac was previously used to record all tickets, but has not been actively used in many years